julianmendez/soda/docs/README.md

 Scaladoc / Javadoc markers are `/**` and `*/`.

 Annotations:
-- `@tailrec` to indicate tail recursion
+- `@tailrec` to ensure a tail recursion
-- `@override` to indicate an overriding of a JVM function
+- `@override` to override a JVM function
-- `@private` to force a function of a value to be private in the JVM bytecode
+- `@private` to force a function or a value to be private in the JVM bytecode
 - `@main` to indicate the entry point